-Barge transport would similarly require the construction of a new loading terminal along the Kaskaskia River, which would necessitate additional permitting and could negatively impact the project schedule.
+Barge transport would similarly require the construction of a new loading terminal along the Kaskaskia River or modification of the existing Kaskaskia Regional Port District Dock No. 2 (KRPD #2) to allow for multiple barges to be loaded simultaneously and to allow for stockpiling of CCR, which would necessitate additional permitting and could negatively impact the project schedule.
 Additionally, the closest off-Site landfill with sufficient capacity to receive all of the CCR excavated from the BAP is the Cottonwood Hills RDF Landfill, which is not located near a river and therefore is not accessible by barge.
 The next closest landfill with sufficient capacity, the North Milam Landfill, is located approximately 6 miles from the Cahokia Marine Terminal in East St. Louis, Illinois.
 Use of this terminal would require negotiating an agreement with the terminal owner.
 Additionally, upgrades might be required at this terminal to make it suitable for the unloading of CCR.
 As with rail terminals, trucks would still be needed to haul CCR to and from the loading and unloading terminals, and additional CCR exposures could occur during the loading and unloading of CCR into trucks and onto barges (Appendix B).
 Finally, both the North Milam Landfill and the Cahokia Marine Terminal are located within an environmental justice (EJ) community or within the 1-mile buffer zone of an EJ community (IEPA, 2019).